AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-06-25-make-php-great-again.md

 Apologies for the clickbait title, but if you are a PHP developer, I really think that this topic deserves your attention.

 PHP has had a love-hate relationship with much of the programming community for a while.
-An almost complete introduction to the topic of PHP hate can be achieved by reading the famous blog post [PHP: a fractal of bad design](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/).
+An almost complete introduction to the topic of PHP hate can be found in the famous blog post [PHP: a fractal of bad design](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/).
 In this post, the author hilariously cuts down almost every aspect of the PHP language, and sets out a rather convincing argument for consigning PHP to the archives of programming history.
 The article is now slightly out of date (it was published in 2012), but much of its criticism remains valid.

 Personally, I simultaneously love and hate pretty much every language that I have ever been introduced to.
 I love C and how it taught me low level programming concepts, but I hate how it takes two hours to try and join two strings together.
 I love Python because of the machine learning and Raspberry Pi communities, but I hate how it is practically impossible to achieve type safety and proper object oriented design.
 I love JavaScript and the asynchronous programming techniques that it has encouraged, but I hate how I need about 9000 dependencies in my `node_modules` directory to serve a hello world application on port 80.